rubix-studios-pty-ltd/payload-usesend/README.md

-# PayloadCMS + Unsend.dev Email Adapter
+# PayloadCMS + useSend Email Adapter

 This adapter integrates [PayloadCMS](https://payloadcms.com) with the [useSend](https://usesend.com) REST API for transactional and marketing emails.